 Anatomy of the outer, middle, and inner ear.

 Acute otitis media (AOM) is the acute onset of signs and symptoms of middle ear inflammation.
 Although the incidence is decreasing in the postpneumococcal vaccine era, otitis media remains the third most common diagnosis for ED visits in children under 15 years old, accounting for 6.1% of all ED visits.1

 The peak incidence of AOM is between 6 and 12 months of age.2 Recent U.S. studies found that 23% to 46% of children had at least one episode of AOM by the age of 1 year,2,3 and this rate increased to 60% by the age of 3 years.2 Risk factors include male sex, non-Hispanic white race, family history of recurrent AOM, day care attendance, and early occurrence of the first episode of AOM before 1 year of age.2 The incidence is also higher in children with atopy,2 craniofacial anomalies, and immunodeficiency syndromes.
 Breastfeeding in infancy is protective and decreases the risk of AOM.2,3

 In the healthy state, the middle ear is aerated via the eustachian tube and its connection to the nasopharynx (Figure 121-1).
-If the eustachian tube becomes obstructed due to inflammatory edema and/or mucus (often associated with a viral upper respiratory infection), middle ear secretions build up and create conditions favorable to the development ...
+If the eustachian tube becomes obstructed due to inflammatory edema and/or mucus (often associated with a viral upper respiratory infection), middle ear secretions build up and create conditions favorable to the development of AOM.
+Compared with ...